 Take off after lunch for your second flight of the day.
 Track south and cross the ranges to reach the verdant pastures of the Waikato region.
 Land at Matamata Aerodrome (another grass runway) then transfer by coach to picturesque Hobbiton.
 Enjoy a fascinating guided walk around the enchanting movie set and savour the delights of the pretty shire.
 Rest a while afterwards with an ale or ginger beer at Hobbiton’s ‘Green Dragon Inn’!
 Board your luxury coach later and drive over the scenic Mamaku Ranges to your Rotorua hotel.

-DC-3 Flight – ROTORUA to WHITE ISLAND VOLCANO then GISBORNE (Sat)
+DC-3 Flight – ROTORUA to WHAKAARI WHITE ISLAND then GISBORNE (Fri)

 A 15 minute drive along the coast will bring you to Tatapouri Beach this morning for your Dive Tatapouri ‘Reef Ecology Tour’ experience.
 The visit is timed for today’s low tide and you’ll be kitted out with ‘designer waders’ for a fascinating guided tour in the shallows.
 Let your guide introduce you to local marine life with a chance to meet and feed wild stingrays too – possibly a tour highlight.
 Feel free to relax by the beach if this activity is a little outside your comfort zone though!